 In July, NCQA reconvened our Medicaid Quality Network for our largest “gathering” yet.
 More than 50 participants across 21 states joined NCQA for a virtual conversation about using measurement to advance health equity.

-Three states (CA, MI, NC) highlighted their agency’s Medicaid Health Equity Reports and how they use audited HEDIS measures, stratified by race and ethnicity, to magnify racial inequities in health care and health outcomes.
+Three states (CA, MI, NC) highlighted their agency’s Medicaid Health Equity Reports and how they use audited HEDIS measures, stratified by race and ethnicity, to reveal racial inequities in health care and health outcomes.

 Equity: NCQA’s View